 Actual new home development in the Company's service area and actual future tap fees inevitably will vary significantly from the Company's estimates which could have a material impact on the Company's financial statements as well as its results of operations.
 An important component in the Company's estimate of the value of the Tap Participation Fee, which is based on historical trends, is that the Company reasonably expects water tap fees to continue to increase in the coming years.
-Tap fees are a market based pricing metric which in part demonstrates the increasing costs to acquire and develop new water supplies.
-It is thus a market metric which in part demonstrates the increasing value of the Company's water assets.
+Tap fees are market based and the continued increase in tap fees reflects, among other things, the increasing costs to acquire and develop new water supplies.
+Tap fees thus are partially indicative of the increasing value of the Company's water assets.
 The Company continues to assess the value of the Tap Participation Fee liability and updates its valuation analysis whenever events or circumstances indicate the assumptions used to estimate the value of the liability have changed materially.
 The difference between the net present value and the estimated realizable value will be imputed as interest expense using the effective interest method over the estimated development period utilized in the valuation of the Tap Participation Fee.

 The Company imputes interest expense on the unpaid Tap Participation Fee using the effective interest method over the estimated development period utilized in the valuation of the liability.
-The Company imputed interest of approximately \$940,000 and \$884,000 during the three months ended November 30, 2010 and 2009, respectively.
+The Company imputed interest of approximately \$950,000 and \$1.9 million during the three and six months ended February 28, 2011, respectively.
+The Company imputed interest of approximately \$898,000 and \$1.8 million during the three and six months ended February 28, 2010, respectively.

-After five years, under circumstances defined in the Arkansas River Agreement, the Tap Participation Fee can increase to 20% of the Company's water tap fees and the number of water taps subject to the Tap Participation Fee would be correspondingly reduced by half.
+After August 30, 2011 (five years after the acquisition date), under circumstances defined in the Arkansas River Agreement, the Tap Participation Fee can increase to 20% of the Company's water tap fees and the number of water taps subject to the Tap Participation Fee would be correspondingly reduced by half.
 Payment of the Tap Participation Fee may be accelerated in the event of a merger, reorganization, sale of substantially all assets, or similar transactions and in the event of bankruptcy and insolvency events.